Andrew-LC/UR5-pick-and-place-simulation/README.md

-# Here’s a simple and clear `README.md` for your UR5 Pick and Place simulation project:

----

 # UR5 Pick and Place Simulation

 This project simulates a **UR5 robotic arm** performing a **pick and place** operation using **ROS 2**, **Gazebo**, and **MoveIt 2**.
 The robot can plan and execute motion to pick up an object and place it at a designated location.